SENTOSA BY NIGHT: 7 THINGS TO DO AFTER DARK

 Thrill-seekers, hitting the sack is not an option with all that leftover energy… so don’t waste it!
 Go indoor skydiving at iFly Singapore (last flight at 9.30pm) with its anti-gravity wind chamber, or get into the Initial D spirit and drift down slopes at the Skyline Luge & Skyride (closes 9.30pm).

 Not exhilarating enough?
-Soar through the air with the bungy rides and giant swings at AJ Hackett Sentosa (closes 8pm Mon-Thu, 9pm Fri-Sun), or catch some waves at Wave House Sentosa (last session at 8pm) to sharpen your surf skills.
+Soar through the air with the bungy rides and giant swings at AJ Hackett Sentosa (closes 8pm Mon-Thu, 9pm Fri-Sun).

 Food, glorious food!
 Indeed, Sentosa presents a feast for the senses, especially so for the taste buds.
 You’ll find fine dining restaurants that have won Michelin stars such as Chinese-fusion restaurant Forest and the Australian Osia Steak and Seafood Grill, and also CURATE, which is Asia’s first-ever Michelin Chef showcase restaurant.

 For dining with a view, adjourn to the pier-facing Quayside Isle that’s home to a world of flavours.
-Savour Spanish cuisine at Sabio by the Sea, go gaga over Greek at Mykonos On The Bay, relish decadent Indian nosh at Earl of Hindh, and taste classic Chinese dishes at the esteemed Blue Lotus.
+Savour Spanish cuisine at Sabio by the Sea, go gaga over Greek at Mykonos On The Bay, and taste classic Chinese dishes at the esteemed Blue Lotus.

 The State Of Fun is a place of magic and wonder, with plenty of fantastic performances to tease the inner child in you.
-Watch the majestic Crane Dance (show at 8pm), a graceful tour de force of technology that exhibits a pair of massive, mechanical cranes dancing amidst water and light effects.
+Watch the new Magical Shores, a new interactive audio-visual spectacle at Siloso Beach.

 But for a true relic of Sentosa’s history, you need to catch the Wings of Time extravaganza (shows at 7.40pm and 8.40pm).
 Having evolved from the island’s storied Musical Fountain act that opened back in 1982, the Wings of Time is a levelled up rendition with laser effects, pyrotechnics, live action and fireworks, while preserving the original performance’s art of towering, dancing water features.
 It’s a thing of beauty that never gets old.